dessa-oss/supernova-classifier/cnn-model/README.md

 We have given 3 files:

-1. The iPython/Jupyter notebook file (`Type Ia Supernova Classifier - Convolutional Neural Network.ipynb`)
+1. The iPython/Jupyter notebook file (`type-Ia-supernova-classifier-cnn.ipynb`)
-2. The .py file outputted from iPython/Jupyter (`Type Ia Supernova Classifier - Convolutional Neural Network.py`)
+2. The .py file outputted from iPython/Jupyter (`type-Ia-supernova-classifier-cnn.py`)
 3. Functions that are used in the other 2 files (`space_utils.py`)

 For this specific model, we strongly recommend the iPython/Jupyter notebook file.
 The code